ybkim95/ybkim95.ai.github.io/about.md

 margin:0px;
 padding:0px;
 ">
-I'm a M.S. candidate at KAIST AI Graduate (Advisor: Prof. Kee Eung, Kim) and my research interest in Sim2Real transfer and solving tasks in our daily routine with robotic systems.
+I'm a M.S. candidate at KAIST AI Graduate (Advisor: Prof. Kee Eung, Kim) and my research interest lies in Sim2Real transfer and solving tasks in our daily routine with robotic systems.
 </span>

 <!--